AndrewHazelden/Domemaster-Photoshop-Actions-Pack/readme.md

 ### 1:1 to 2:1 Aspect Ratio Expand
-This action will convert a 1:1 square aspect raito image into a 2:1 aspect ratio image by scaling the document 200% larger horizontally.
+This action will convert a 1:1 square aspect ratio image into a 2:1 aspect ratio image by scaling the document 200% larger horizontally.

 ### 2:1 to 1:1 Aspect Ratio Reduce
-This action will convert a 2:1 square aspect raito image into a 1:1 aspect ratio image by scaling the document 50% smaller horizontally.
+This action will convert a 2:1 square aspect ratio image into a 1:1 aspect ratio image by scaling the document 50% smaller horizontally.

 ### 50% Scale
 This action will scale the image 50% smaller using bicubic interpolation.